If there is a single maintenance activity that offers the biggest benefit to your car’s appearance, it’s keeping it clean through regular washing.

 - If your tires and wheels have a heavy coating of brake dust or road grime, mist with wheel cleaner.
 Allow the cleaner to soak for at least 30 seconds, but less than 3 minutes.

-- Use tire and wheel scrub brushes and your soapy water to agitate the tire and wheel surface.
+- Use a quality set of tire and wheel scrub brushes (or get the Mothers brush) and your soapy water to agitate the tire and wheel surface.
 Use plenty of soapy water.

 - Use your wheel brush and soapy water to scrub the accessible areas of the wheel wells, too.
 This small detail keeps your car looking fresh and new.